Ruth Roland (1892-1937)

 Ruth Roland (perf.)

-This list is arranged by composer and contains 4 works performed by Ruth Roland who is featured on sheet music covers.
+The peformer is featured on 5 sheet music/recording covers.
 It does not claim to be complete and represents only the number of items located.
 Keys: ER

 perf15.jpg Why Do They Call Mama Poor Butterfly (1919) William C. Polla Louis Seifert (words)